CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Baseline Model Architecture and Training}

-We use a single-stage object detector, \texttt{YOLOv11n}~\cite{khanam2024yolov11} (Ultralytics~\cite{jocher2022ultralytics} v8.3.156), trained on spectrograms produced by our pipeline (\cref{sec:data_processing}).
-We evaluate two scenarios: (i) Clean, in which spectrograms are generated without augmentation; and (ii) Augmented, in which raw complex I/Q are transformed before STFT via frequency shifting, interferer mixing, and SNR conditioning.
+{We use a single-stage object detector, \texttt{YOLOv11n}~\cite{khanam2024yolov11} (Ultralytics~\cite{jocher2022ultralytics} v8.3.156), trained on spectrograms produced by our pipeline (\cref{sec:data_processing}).
+We evaluate two scenarios: (i)~Clean, in which spectrograms are generated without augmentation; and (ii)~Augmented, in which raw complex I/Q signals are transformed before the STFT via frequency shifting, interferer mixing, and SNR conditioning.
 Models are initialized from COCO-pretrained weights~\cite{lin2014microsoft,jocher2022ultralytics,khanam2024yolov11}, trained with deterministic seeds, and validated at each epoch.
-Labels follow the whole‑signal policy, and for frequency shifts we recompute YOLO annotations exactly with wrap‑around handling on the frequency axis to preserve label consistency.
-Unless otherwise specified, Ultralytics defaults are used for input size, data augmentation, and non‑max suppression.
+Labels follow the whole-signal policy, and for frequency shifts we recompute YOLO annotations exactly with wrap-around handling on the frequency axis to preserve label consistency.
+Unless otherwise specified, Ultralytics defaults are used for input size, data augmentation, and non-maximum suppression. {The clean model is trained for 100~epochs, whereas the augmented model is trained for 50~epochs.
+This discrepancy is deliberate: because the augmented dataset is constructed by applying multiple transformations (frequency shifts, interferer mixing, SNR conditioning) to the original images, each source sample is effectively seen several times per epoch through its augmented variants.
+Training for fewer epochs therefore yields a comparable effective exposure to the underlying data while avoiding overexposure that could bias the comparison.
+All reported results correspond to the best validation checkpoint selected by monitoring mAP@[.5:.95] across epochs.}}